Bruno-Filadelfo/Bruno-Filadelfo/README.md

-Hi 👋 My name is Guilhermo
+Hi 👋 My name is Bruno
-Full Stack Software Developer
+Desenvolvedor web
 -----------------------------

 I'm a 19 years old developer and hacking since I was 16.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development, making applications that impact the life of thousands of users.